thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ## Objectives

 - Use the `call` and `apply` methods to invoke a function.
+- Use the `arguments` and `this` keywords inside an invoked function.
 - Describe the two types of scope.
 - Explain variable hoisting.
 - Use Immediately Invoked Functional Expressions (IIFEs) to introduce scope.